Geet-George/JOANNE/README.md

       if neither of these conditions is met, the sonde is flagged as 'UGLY' for srf_FLAG.

-3. \textbf{ld_FLAG:} Checking whether the sonde detected a launch automatically.
+3. **ld_FLAG:** Checking whether the sonde detected a launch automatically.
 If the sonde fails to do this, it does not switch to high-power signal transmission, and thus, stops sending data back to the AVAPS PC, after a short range.
     - The primary method to check launch detection is to parse through the log files of the sonde in raw format.
 These files have names starting with 'A' and are followed by the date and time of launch.
 The file extension is the number of the channel used to initialise the sonde and receive its signal, but for all practical purposes, it is a .txt file.
 (Note: For sondes that did not detect a launch, the file name has time when the sonde was initialised).
 The log file contains an internal record termed 'Launch Obs Done?'.
 If this value is 1, the launch was detected, else if it is 0, launch was not detected.
 The same values are used to mark the ld_FLAG.
     - An alternative method to check launch detection is through an attribute of the PQC files, called 'reference_time'.
 If a launch was detected, this attribute shows the launch time.
 If a launch was not detected automatically, the attribute shows the correct date, but the time is 'T00:00:00.000'.
 This can also be used to mark the ld_FLAG.
 However, this should only be used as a quick-fix if the log files are not available, since this test is not fool-proof.
 Moreover, PQC files with no automatic launch detection do not have relevant sonde information such as SondeID added to them.